YinkaJoy/LITA_CAPSTONE-PROJECT-2/README.md

 For effective analysis, I explored the Data to answer the following questions such as;
  - Retrieve the total number of customers from each region.
  - Find the most popular subscription type by the number of customers.
- - Find customers who canceled their subscription within 6 months.
  - Calculate the average subscription duration for all customers.
- - Find customers with subscriptions longer than 12 months.
  - Calculate total revenue by subscription type.
  - Find the top 3 regions by subscription cancellations.
  - Find the total number of active and canceled subscriptions.